Dental care is important at every age. So you may be surprised to learn that Medicare dental plans doesn’t cover most dental care for those eligible.

 Getting started with a dental insurance plan or a dental discount plan is easy.
 In some cases, you may be eligible for subsidies when purchasing dental insurance if your income is less than or equal to 400% of the federal poverty level.
 If this is the case, be sure to check your options on the Marketplace or your state’s healthcare portal.

-The biggest hurdle for those who need coverage right away is the waiting periods that are common for many procedures.
+The biggest hurdle is the waiting periods that are common for many procedures.
 Generally, you can expect nearly immediate coverage for basics like exams or cleanings.
-Also, some insurers specifically exclude coverage for some preexisting conditions.
+And some insurers specifically exclude coverage for some preexisting conditions.

 What to Look for in a Company